 28/08/2023 Motion on Notice: Major Events Waste Recycling Amy Pokoney- CNL-MON1 4.
 Requests the Administration to present a report to the Cramey Policy and Planning Committee on event waste management.
 Due: March 2024 23/10/2023 Review of Council's Disability Access Inclusion Vesna Haracic OB1 Network 1.
 Requests the Administration to bring back a report to the Policy and Planning Committee reviewing Council's Disability Access Inclusion Network (DAIN).
-2. The review to include exploring opportunities how we can increase the frequency and types of projects that Council consults on, encouraging more participation in DAIN.
 Due: Requests staff to invite Mr Damien Porter to join DAIN.
 April 2024 18/12/2023 • A my Dokonov 10/12/2023 Royal Commission into Domestic, Family and Sexual Violence Amy Pokoney- MWON2 v iolence Cramey 3.
 Consider the recommendation of the Royal Commission and requests the administration to bring back a report for information regarding opportunities arising from the Royal Commission recommendations.
 Due: May 2024